arnold-cheng/arnold-cheng/README.md

 - 👋 Hi, I’m @arnold-cheng
-- 👀 I’m interested in python, data science, data visualizations, and machine learning
+- 👀 I’m interested in python, data science, data visualizations, and machine learning, healthcare/pharmacy
 - 🌱 I’m currently learning Deep Learning from the fast.ai course and how to use Kaggle more effectively
 - 💞️ I’m looking to collaborate on any interesting data science projects
 - 📫 How to reach me: email: arnold.cheng.219@gmail.com